 The second step is planning your day in Venice.
 As a first time visitor, you should of course visit the San Marco basilica, Palazzo Ducale or admire the Rialto bridge.
-However, use your time during the day to visit other areas of Venice which are less crowded, such as Cannaregio or Dorsoduro.
+However, use your time during the day to visit other areas of Venice which are less crowded, such as Cannaregio, Dorsoduro or San Polo and Santa Croce.
 You can find some inspiration in my post ‘9 insider tips to avoid the crowds in Venice’.
 By the time the day trippers leave the city, you still have plenty of time to visit these landmarks.
 You could for instance visit Palazzo Ducale and Museo Correr until 11 pm (on Friday and Saturday, from May until October) thanks to the ‘Museums by the moonlight’ initiative.

 “I can visit Venice in one day.”